Regan Steigleder: KIF Örebro

 Steigleder trained with the Chicago Red Stars as a non-roster player in the 2022 preseason and appeared in a preseason friendly against the United States national under-23 team.
 She then signed her first professional contract with Swedish club KIF Örebro DFF on April 8, 2022, for the rest of the year.
 She entered the usual starting lineup following the departure of Anna Sandberg to Häcken and was converted from an attacking midfielder to an offensive-minded left back.
 She finished the 2022 Damallsvenskan season with 13 starts in 24 appearances, with KIF Örebro ninth of fourteen teams.
 On November 3, her contract was extended for an additional year.
 She started all 25 games in which she played in the 2023 season.

 Kansas City Current

 Steigleder re-signed with KIF Örebro for another year on December 22, 2023, and was considered a possible captain for the coming season.
-However, she was instead traded to the NWSL team Kansas City Current for a transfer fee on January 30, 2024, signing a one-year contract with a one-year option, which was exercised.
-She made her NWSL debut on March 30, coming on for Bia Zaneratto late in a 4–2 win against Angel City FC.
-She was used rarely during the season, making only 7 appearances (2 starts) in all competitions as the Current finished fourth in the standings.
+However, on January 30, 2024, she was instead traded to the NWSL's Kansas City Current for a transfer fee, signing a one-year contract with the option to extend another year.
+She made her NWSL debut on March 30, coming on as a late substitute for Bia Zaneratto in a 4–2 win against Angel City FC.
+She was used rarely during the season, making only 7 appearances with 2 starts in all competitions, as the Current finished fourth in the standings.
+After her contract option was exercised, she made only one competitive appearance the following year, a substitute cameo in a 4–1 victory over the Chicago Stars on September 26, 2025, as Kansas City won the NWSL Shield.

+Lexington SC

+In January 2026, Steigleder signed as a free agent with USL Super League club Lexington SC.
+She immediately assumed a starting role for the club, debuting in a 3–1 win over Fort Lauderdale United at the end of the month.
+She helped the club post the best defense in the league as they won the Players' Shield with the best record.
+On May 30, 2026, she scored her first Lexington goal in the league final against the Carolina Ascent, putting them up 2–1.
+She was named the championship game MVP after Lexington won 3–1, becoming the first team to complete the league double.
+At the end of the season, Lexington re-signed Steigleder to a new one-year contrac, keeping her in Kentucky for another season.

+Personal life

+Steigleder is in a relationship with Kansas City Chiefs player Jack Cochrane.